 - Improved facility to provide distributor and customer support.

-1998 HY-SAVE’s IP, patents, designs and technology, was acquired by DTE Energy Technologies, Michigan, USA
+1998 HY-SAVE IP, patents, designs and technology acquired by DTE Energy Technologies, Michigan, USA

-- Introduced first Pump-Pro 1 electronic pump sequence control and protection module.
+- Introduced first Pump-Pro 1 electronic pump induced pressure differential sequence control and protection module.

-- Developed new methods of heat transfer and system efficiency and two phase cooling mediums and methods.
+- Developed new methods of heat transfer and system efficiency with two phase cooling mediums and methods.

-2000 Established HY-SAVE organisation of regional and international distributors, OEM’s
+2000 HY-SAVE organization of regional and international distributors and OEM’s established

-- Established patent application to protect LPA® pumps from running dry based on induced liquid differential pressure and quality of liquid entering the LPA pump, to control and protect the LPA pump in any condition
+- Established PP2 Version 2, as a method to protect LPA® pumps from running dry based on induced liquid differential pressure and quality of liquid entering the pump.

-2003 HY-SAVE UK acquired the IP, patents, designs, trademarks, existing non stopple distributor agreements and technology from DTE Energy Technologies, Michigan, USA
+2003 HY-SAVE UK acquires the IP, patents, designs, trademarks, existing non stopple distributor agreements and technology from DTE Energy Technologies, Michigan, USA

 - Terminated US distributor agreements and re organisation of existing channels

-- Continued R&D of LPA technologies including two phase non vapor compression cooling systems
+- Continued research and development of LPA technologies including two phase non vapor compression cooling systems

-- Reorganised U.S manufacturing, introduced new stringent process and quality control for production requirements
+- Reorganized US manufacturing, introduced new stringent process and quality control for production requirements

-2005 Established new assembly plant in Europe audited by TUV Germany
+2005 New assembly plant established in Europe audited by TUV Germany

 - Improved manufacturing process and quality control